CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/09-transform-data.md

     ![](../media/35.png)

-## Group data using a grouping subclause
+## Task 2: Group data using a grouping subclause

 Use subclauses like **GROUPING SETS**, **ROLLUP**, and **CUBE** to group data in different ways.
 Each subclause allows you to group data in a unique way.
 For instance, **ROLLUP** allows you to dictate a hierarchy and provides a grand total for your groupings.
 Alternatively, you can use **CUBE** to get all possible combinations for groupings.